RobotSigmund/Video-ReEncode/README.md

 Good for archiving mobile, GoPro, DJI, dashcam etc. videofiles.
 Re-encode with a double-click.

-This script will traverse script folder recursively, looking for videofiles and re-encode them.
+This script will traverse the script-folder recursively, looking for videofiles and re-encode them.
 Re-encoded files will be skipped, and files with a re-encoded counterpart will also be skipped.

 Default settings:
 * Two pass